elotroalex/record/_chapters/01-nebula.md

     caption="figure d | durian" %}

-The document seems to be, for the most part, a copy of a missing original, and traces of carbon paper are visible in almost every page.
+The document seems to be, for the larger part, a copy of a missing original, and traces of carbon paper are visible in a large number of pages.
 At least two kinds of carbon paper were used: blue and black.
 The traces of carbon paper residue in the typescript vary in intensity: at some points the paper is very dirty, at others very clean.
 None of the patterns align with other patterns we find in the pagination schemes, neither with the type of paper, nor with the type of revision instrument, which leads us to conclude that Césaire had a consistent supply of two types of carbon paper.
 Some pages are marked `orig`, for original, because we can't perceive any carbon residue on them—or at least without more scientific rigor.
 These pages mostly place towards the end, and indicate a late stage of the process.

 {% include image.html
     img="fig-e.jpg"